vterzoglou/RBF-regression/README.md

 It implements a small regression model based on a Radial Basis Function (RBF) Layer and using the Boston Housing as the dataset.
-The model architecture consists of the cascade: Input Layer -> RBF Layer -> Dense Intermediate Layer -> Dropout Layer -> Ouput Layer/Neuron
+The model architecture consists of the cascade: Input Layer -> RBF Layer -> Dense Intermediate Layer -> Dropout Layer -> Ouput Layer/Node

+The project is Python based, utilizing Tensorflow/Keras; Requirements can be found in req.txt.

 # Disclaimer
 The RBF Layer is mainly based on an implementation made by Petra Vidnerova which is also supplied in the current repo.